|Getting Started with Google Earth|

 Also notice that most objects have a create method and most properties have set and get methods.

-Also notice that as many properties are objects it is often the case that a get method returns and object and a set method is use to store an object.
+Also notice that as many properties are objects in their own right and it is often the case that a get method returns an object and a set method is use to store an object.

 First we get the Earth object to return its current view as a LookAt object

-The copyAsLookAt method returns the view as a LookAt objects and you can then update is in the same way the new LookAt object was initialised in the earlier example:
+To allow you to work with a view in the way that you would like to specify it there are conversion methods.
+For example the copyAsLookAt method returns the view as a LookAt object and you can then update is in the same way the new LookAt object was initialised in the earlier example:

 Finally we set the LookAt object back to the View property: